 Which he who can, and will, deserves high praise;

 Who neither can, nor will, may hold his peace:

 What can be juster in a state than this?
 [Suppliants, 438-442]

 The Greek tolerance for free speech was largely confined to the political process and did not extend to ordinary public discourse, and the philosopher Socrates (469–399 BCE) is a case in point.
-Over the years he routinely pushed the boundaries of free speech, and ultimately paid for it with his life.
-He was arrested and charged with teaching ideas that were atheistic and corrupting to the youth, and at his trial Socrates had to explain why he didn’t just mind his own business.
-His answer was that "I am that gadfly which God has attached to the state, and all day long and in all places am always fastening upon you, arousing and persuading and reproaching you.”
-That is, Socrates felt that his persistent inquiries were important for the moral development of the city, and that was his higher calling that he couldn’t resist.
+Over the years, he routinely pushed the boundaries of free speech, and ultimately paid for it with his life.
+He was arrested and charged with teaching ideas that were atheistic and corrupting to the youth, and at his trial Socrates had to explain why he did not simply mind his own business.
+His answer was that "I am that gadfly which God has attached to the state, and all day long and in all places am always fastening upon you, arousing and persuading and criticizing you.”
+That is, Socrates felt that his persistent inquiries were important for the moral development of the city, and that was his higher calling which he could not resist.